stoikerty/dev-toolkit/documentation (wip)/templates.md

 See the docs on [extending with config]().

 ### `package.json`
 Your standard `package.json`.
-It contains a few commands that let you use dev-toolkit.
+It contains a few npm commands that make calls to the dev-toolkit CLI with the right environment variables.

 ---